Dpoudel18/PittPads/README.md

 - Lucas Huynh (lqh)
 - Dipesh Poudel (dpoudel)

+## Scraping and Application Demo Video

+Please watch this video for how to run the programs: https://youtu.be/eh0UWwTBFQU?feature=shared

 ## Prerequisites
 Before running the project, ensure that you have the following installed:
 - Anaconda (which includes Python)